jangroth/aws-certification-notes/devops-engineer-professional.md

 ## [↖](#top)[↑](#5_3)[↓](#5_5) CodePipeline
 * `CodePipeline Pipeline Execution State Change.` is the *detail-type* of the CloudWatch Event raised for pipeline failures

+## Direct Connect
+* Direct Connect is the only way to access your AWS resources from a Data Center without traversing the internet

 <a name="5_5"></a>
 ## [↖](#top)[↑](#5_4)[↓](#5_6) EC2
 * In order to get access to the CPU sockets for billing purposes, you need to use EC2 Dedicated Hosts

+## Elastic Load Balancing
+* `IPv6` is only supported by Application Load Balancers, not NLB, not Classic

 <a name="5_6"></a>
 ## [↖](#top)[↑](#5_5)[↓](#5_7) ECR